 The County Plan's Section 12.0 Parks, Open Space, Pathways and Trails and Section 13.0 Reserves promotes the opportunity for new development to accommodate a variety of public and private open spaces designed to connect communities and accommodate local recreational and cultural needs.
-This Conceptual Scheme includes specific policies to ensure a comprehensive public and private open space network is provided within
+This Conceptual Scheme includes specific policies to ensure a comprehensive public and private open space network is provided within the project to ensure pedestrian connections within and through the development area to facilitate passive and active recreation opportunities and promote social gathering.
+This Conceptual Scheme is consistent with the County Plan's parks, open space and reserve land objectives.

 The County Plan's Section 14.0 Business Development directs new development to accommodate opportunities to provide local and regional employment and services that contribute to the County's non-residential tax base and improve the overall financial viability of the municipality.
-This Conceptual Scheme includes provisions for a commercial centre which will include a comprehensively planned mix of non-residential development that will service the needs of the development area and wider Bearspaw community.
+This Conceptual Scheme includes provisions for a commercial centre which will include a comprehensively planned mix of non-residential development that will service the needs of the needs of the Bearspaw community development area and wider Bearspaw community.
 This Conceptual Scheme is consistent with the County Plan's business development objectives.